Leadership Program Prepares Young Latinos for Future in Public Policy

-WASHINGTON, Feb.
-5, 2013 /PRNewswire-USNewswire/ -- The Congressional Hispanic Caucus Institute (CHCI), the nation's premier Latino youth leadership development and educational services organization, welcomed the arrival of its 2013 Spring Congressional Internship class to Washington, D.C., on Monday, February 4, 2013.
-Twelve undergraduates arrived from eight states to take part in the nationally-recognized and award-winning CHCI Congressional Internship Program (CIP).
+WASHINGTON, June 6, 2011 /PRNewswire-USNewswire/ -- The Congressional Hispanic Caucus Institute (CHCI), the nation's premier Latino youth leadership development and educational organization, welcomed the arrival of its summer congressional internship class on Monday, June 6, 2011.
+Thirty-two undergraduate students traveled from 20 states and the Commonwealth of Puerto Rico to take part in the nationally recognized and award-winning CHCI Congressional Internship Program (CIP).

-Congressional Hispanic Caucus Institute (CHCI), a nonprofit and nonpartisan 501(c) (3) organization, provides leadership development programs and educational services to students and young emerging leaders.
+About CHCI Congressional Hispanic Caucus Institute (CHCI), a nonprofit and nonpartisan 501(c) (3) organization, provides leadership development programs and educational services to students and young emerging leaders.
 The CHCI Board of Directors is comprised of Hispanic Members of Congress, nonprofit, union and corporate leaders.
-For more information call CHCI at (202) 543-1771, visit www.chci.org, or join us on Facebook, Twitter (chci) and LinkedIn.
+For more information call CHCI at (202) 543-1771, visit www.chci.org, or join us on Facebook, Twitter (chci), LinkedIn and YouTube.